-The historic race loop through Windham County Vermont is now a scenic, 56-mile show-n-go road ride, offering 3,600 feet of climbing.
+The historic race loop through Windham County Vermont is now a scenic, 56-mile road ride, offering 3,600 feet of climbing.
 Typically, there is a huge spread of paces so make sure you know where you are going or have a friend to ride with.
 We also have the 32 mile option of the Kurn Hattin Loop, offering 2,400 feet of climbing.
 Don't be shy, there is usually plenty of interest in this ride that shares the last several miles with the longer ride.
 There are no ride leaders, no support, but maps and cue sheets are provided.
 All rides start and finish at West Hill Shop, with an apres ride feast with comrades back at The Shop.
+PLEASE RSVP by Wednesday, May 22nd so we know how much food to make.
+We are asking for $12 per person to help pay for your meal.
 PLEASE sign in before you ride.
-We are asking for $12 per person to help pay for your meal.
 Links to the routes: Tour of the Valleys or Kurn Hattin.

 Join us for our 4th installment of our West Hill Grinder.
 This year's ride is a fundraiser for the Windmill Hill Pinnacle Association.
 We are so excited to support this organization that creates and maintains an incredible resource of trails in Putney, Westminster, Athens and Brookline, and the recently renovated cabin on the Windmill Hill ridgeline.
 Some of these trails are part of our Grinder routes.

 We are planning a variety of loops.
 For advanced technical riders (The 4-Gap Ride is 39 miles with an estimated 4,600 feet of climbing), and intermediate-advanced riders (The 2-Gap Ride is 34 miles and an estimated 3,400 feet of climbing).
 A scenic cruise through our local rural "neighborhood" (West-West is 19 miles with 1,550 feet of climbing without technical challenges) is also on the ride menu.